-- An extensive analysis of operational demand, which is refreshed annually and includes identification of future demand trends. - The views of the public and other stakeholders.
+- The Force Management Statement, which determines resources required to meet current and future demand based on an extensive analysis of operational demand - The views of the public and other stakeholders.

 The work programme supports and informs the Police and Crime Plan and is underpinned by a Medium Term Financial Forecast, which ensures that funding is aligned to the resources required to deliver policing priorities over a sustainable period.